 More specifically, it’s the auto executives of carmakers’ Australian divisions.
 In case you didn’t know, Australia is one of the largest markets for pick-up trucks which are known as ‘ute’ in the country.

 The Mercedes-Benz X-Class which made its global debut over a year ago, has received enough criticism from both media and auto executives alike.
 It is now on sale in Australia with a starting price tag of $53,990 for X 250 d (featured photo).
 The V6 model costs over $79,000 on-road, which according to Australian media, makes it the priciest ute in the country.

-Alluding to its price tag, VW Australia’s Michael Bartsch apparently said that people who are looking for an ute don’t want to be seen as “suckers”.
+Alluding to its price tag, VW Australia’s Michael Bartsch apparently said that the people who are looking for an ute don’t want to be seen as “suckers”.

 “I would like to think that if there is a joint-venture done we would do a better job of differentiating the products between the two companies.”
 Bartsch, who’s father and grandfather worked for Daimler-Benz, also said – “Brands with very definitive positions in the market and cultures need to be very careful about how they maintain that integrity.